/BE/: More Maker, Less Taker

 “We use the one-in, one-out rule.”

 It was only just a few months ago, while looking through my closet, that it finally occurred to me that I hadn’t been practicing this rule myself.
-My love of a good clearance rack while allowing myself to get caught up in the feeling of being rushed, had me saying over and over again, “I’ll clean out my closet soon, but I don’t have time for it now.”
+My love of a good clearance rack and allowing myself to get caught up in the feeling of being rushed, had me saying over and over again, “I’ll clean out my closet soon, but I don’t have time for it now.”
 So I continued to bring in more and more, without sending anything out.
 This left me with two full closets and one full dresser, all to myself.
 Yet I only wore the same few items in repeat rotation.
 Many of the items in my closets and drawers had only been worn a few times, and some of them still had the tags hanging from them.

 Then this video about disposable clothes started circling social media.